Monkey Birthday Party Invitations

 Monkey Birthday Party Decorations

-A monkey pinata can be both a great decoration and party game
+A monkey piñata is a great decoration and party activity!

 To create a sturdier vine, use a brown grocery bag.
 Cut the bottom out.
 Cut the bag lengthwise into three strips.
 Twist the strips together and fasten the ends with masking tape.